 Nestle for Healthier Kids School Program (Australian Institute of Sport)

 A free teaching resource presenting an overarching design challenge – to design an Athlete’s Village - supported by a range of differentiated physical and inquiry-based activities for K-6 students.
-All of the activities are linked to the Australian curriculum, can be used independently or as part of a Health and Physical Education unit of work and explored at their own pace.
+All activities are linked to the Australian curriculum, can be used independently or as part of a Health and Physical Education unit of work and explored at their own pace.

 Youth Sports Trust Free Resources